tradecloud/tradecloud-docs-api-v2/buyer/issue/attach-document-api.md

 ## 2. Attach to an existing order using the `/order/documents` API

 You can attach documents to existing orders using the `documents` field on either `order` or `lines` level in the body of the `/order/documents` API.

+This will create  `OrderDocumentsAttachedByBuyer` and, if enabled, an acknowledge task for the supplier.

 {% hint style="warn" %}
 Before attaching a document to an order, the order must have been sent to Tradecloud first.